chelsabeth/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

-`the DOM is a document object model`
+`the DOM is the document object model`

 2. What is an event?